LandEcosystems/Sindbad/docs/src/pages/develop/optimization_method.md

 ## Configuration

-Optimization settings are defined in the `optimization.json` file:
+ParameterOptimization settings are defined in the `optimization.json` file:

 ```json
 {